soler2000/RevCam/README.md

 - REST API for orientation control and camera management.
 - Optional battery indicator when an INA219 sensor is connected, showing live percentage, voltage, and current draw in the viewer.
+- Built-in mDNS advertisement so `motion.local:9000` resolves on iOS clients even when the RevCam hotspot is active.

 ## Project layout